MichaelHaddad47/CIPO-Excel-Scripts/4th annual IP Data & Workshop 2024/DeleteDuplicates - 4th Annual IP Data & Research Workshop 2024.md

-# Remove Duplicate Entries Based on Email Column
+# Remove Duplicate Email Entries

 ## Description
 This Excel script is designed to sort and remove duplicate entries from a table based on the email addresses listed in the first column.
-It sorts the table by the second column in descending order, then filters out duplicate email addresses, keeping only the first occurrence of each.
-Finally, it deletes all rows except for the unique ones and logs the changes.
+It ensures the retention of the most recent submissions by sorting entries in descending order based the "Submission Time" column.
+It removes all older duplicates, leaving only the latest entry for each unique email address.
 This script is useful for managing lists where unique email addresses are required.

 ## Script